mesmacosta/google-datacatalog-postgresql-connector-anthos/README.md

 - [development.md](development.md)

-There is an option to add a cron job to automate the sync execution:
+You can automate the sync execution but adding a cron job to the architecture:

 ![Architecture Cron Diagram](./docs/architecture-cron.png)